-(SurvivalDaily.com) – Regardless of how you feel about wearing a mask, many establishments now require that you wear one.
+(SurvivalDaily.com) – Regardless of how you feel about wearing a mask, many establishments still require that you wear one.
 Many people will wear the same mask everywhere they go.
 This is very unsanitary, and people doing this actually put themselves at risk of becoming infected with the coronavirus.

 How To Clean Your Mask